TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 start the rake task with:

 ```
-rails poc:parse_mkb21['./beispiel/pfad']
+rails poc:parse_mkb21['./beispiel/pfad/newSource.pdf']
 ```

-#### controller
+### pocs_controller.rb

 here custom searching can be implemented.

 MISSING: REGEX ADD MODELS TO QUERY

-To add more than one index to the search, the following line has to be ajusted.
+To add more than one index to the search, the following line has to be adjusted.

 ```
 @results = Mkb.search_multi_pdf("2021", search_term, [Mkb], fragment_size ,